Omniasherief/Adaptive-Led-Matrix/readme.md

 # Adaptive LED Matrix Project

-Adaptive LED Matrix is a proof-of-concept project inspired by Audi’s advanced adaptive headlight systems.
-The system dynamically adjusts an 8×8 LED matrix based on real-time vehicle detection from a video feed.
+Adaptive LED Matrix is a proof-of-concept project inspired by Audi’s adaptive headlights.
+It offers a smart, cost-effective solution for better driving safety by adjusting an LED display in real time based on what it sees on the road. a system  not only adapts your headlights to reduce glare but also shows important signals—making driving easier and safer in busy traffic..
 This repository is organized into two phases:

 - **Phase 1: Software Simulation**
   Simulate adaptive LED behavior using YOLOv7 for real-time object detection and OpenCV for LED matrix visualization.